SmartBear/ready-api-testserver-samples/README.md

 This project currently contains simple projects showing how to run API tests with Ready!
 API TestServer.

+Clone this project and run 'mvn test' in the root folder; this will run each of the included modules;
+- The JUnit sample runs API tests using the java client library for TestServer
+- The Maven plugin runs API test recipes and projects provided as resources
+- The Cucumber sample "executes" a feature file via the java client for the TestServer

 ## Configuration

 All the samples in this project run against the public TestServer instance available at